 Antique Car Collection Valued At 20 Million Dollars Damaged By Paint Overspray

-The damage was discovered as the cars were being prepped to appear in a local parade in Carrollton, Texas in August of 2010.
+The damage was discovered as the cars, an antique car collection, were being prepped to appear in a local parade in Carrollton, Texas in August of 2010.
 The damaged was assessed the day the initial call came in.
 At the same time a team of cleaning experts was assembled.
 A high level of expertise is required to successfully clean the outside and inside of cars such as a 1949 Packard, ‘60’s Thunderbirds, Model T’s or a 1936 Lincoln Zephyr without damaging the cars any further.
 Older car paint does not have a clear coat and is often very soft.

 “The source paint contained aluminum particles in it which means mechanical buffing could not be used or it would scratch the finish.” said Jim Gerencser, owner of Nationwide Overspray.
 “The original car paint is extremely soft.
 Our overspray removal techniques are designed to be gentle.
 We did not want to add to the damage.”